 Dealing with conflict

-Find a way to keep information flowing and allow family members to express concerns.
-Try holding a regularly scheduled family meeting.
+- Find a way to keep information flowing and allow family members to express concerns in a non-judgmental environment.
+Try holding regularly scheduled family meetings.

 - Involve all family members in decision-making